just-buildsystem/justbuild/share/man/just-mrrc.5.md

    value for the log limit, that can be overridden by the command-line options.

+ - The value for the key *`"restrict stderr log limit"`*, if given, sets the default value for the restriction of the log limit on console; this value can be overridden by the command-line option.

  - The value *`"log files"`*, if given, has to be a list of location objects, specifying additional log files, on top of those specified on the command line.